Boeing cutting 737 MAX production in wake of two deadly crashes

-CHICAGO/SEATTLE, April 5 (Reuters) - Boeing Co plans to cut its monthly 737 aircraft production by nearly 20 percent as it works to manage the grounding of its MAX aircraft in the wake of two deadly crashes, Chief Executive Officer Dennis Muilenburg said on Friday.
+CHICAGO/SEATTLE (Reuters) - Boeing Co plans to cut its monthly 737 production by nearly 20 percent as it works to manage the grounding of its MAX aircraft in the wake of two deadly crashes, Chief Executive Officer Dennis Muilenburg said on Friday.

-Deliveries of Boeing’s best-selling aircraft were frozen after a global grounding of the narrowbody model following the crash of an Ethiopian Airlines jet on March 10.
+Deliveries of Boeing’s best-selling aircraft were frozen after a global grounding of the narrowbody model following the crash of an Ethiopian Airlines jet on March 10, killing all 157 people onboard.

 Starting mid-April, production will be cut to 42 airplanes per month from 52, the company said in a statement.

+The crash of a Lion Air plane in Indonesia last October that killed all 189 people on board and the crash in Ethiopia have left the world’s largest planemaker in crisis as its top-selling jetliner is grounded worldwide.

-Muilenburg said the company now knows that a chain of events caused a Lion Air crash in Indonesia last October and the Ethiopia disaster, with erroneous activation of so-called MCAS anti-stall software “a common link” between the two.
+Muilenburg said the company now knows that a chain of events caused both disasters, with erroneous activation of so-called MCAS anti-stall software “a common link” between the two.

+Boeing said it would not reduce jobs at the new production rate and will work to minimize the financial impact.

+Boeing’s board will establish a committee to review how the company designs and develops airplanes, Muilenburg added.
+The group will “recommend improvements to our policies and procedures” for its 737 MAX and other airplane programs.

-Boeing said it continues to make progress on a 737 MAX software update to prevent “accidents like these from ever happening again,” he said.
+Boeing said it continues to make progress on a 737 MAX software update to prevent further accidents.

 Shares in Boeing Co fell around one percent after the market closed on Friday.